CouncilProjects/space-wars/README.md

 If you just want to start playing immediately:

 1. **Windows Users**: Download windows-release.zip, extract it, and read the README.txt
-2. **Linux Users**: Download linux-release.zip, extract it, and read the READTHIS.txt
+2. **Linux Users**: Download linux-release.zip, extract it, and read the README.txt

 ## Building the Game